 Note:Cloning is not supported for instances associated with Oracle Cloud Infrastructure Database or Oracle Autonomous Transaction Processing.
 Also, you cannot create a clone of a service instance if authentication for the service instance is enabled with Oracle Identity Cloud Service.

 What Does a Snapshot Contain?

-A snapshot of an instance includes a point-in-time image of all the block storage volumes attached to the instance, except the backup volume.
+A snapshot of an instance includes a point-in-time image of all the block storage volumes attached to the instance, except the boot volume and backup volume.